Need to talk? Call 1800 882 436.

 When is a child considered blind?

-There are different levels of blindness, which affect people to varying degrees.
-A child is considered legally blind when they can’t see an object at 6m that a child with normal vision can see at 60m.
+There are different levels of blindness that affect people in different ways.
+A child is considered legally blind when they can't see an object at 6 metres that a child with normal vision can see at 60 metres.

 Your child is considered to have low vision when they have permanent vision loss that: